ZestArinze/flash-chat-ios/README.md

-# flash-chat-ios
+# Flash Chat
-A basic chat app, built with Swift iOS and Firebase APIs.
+A basic Native iOS chat app, built with Swift programming language and Firebase APIs.
 This project was guided by Angela Yu Swift iOS course